 Go down to Specify an alternate source path and enter this in the path:

 Enter the source path.
 This should be the Windows media path.

 Install .NET Framework 3.5 using the offline installer

 You can also install .NET Framework 3.5 using the Offline Installer: https://www.microsoft.com/en-us/download/confirmation.aspx?id=25150

 Review installation of .NET Framework 3.5

-Once you have followed one of the above 3 installation methods, you should see the .NET Framework 3.5 Feature installed.
-You can verify this via:
+Once you have followed one of the above 3 installation methods, verify the .NET Framework 3.5 Feature installation status using: